Types of memory verbal. What is nonverbal memory? Verbal and nonverbal memory

-Very often you can hear that a person has a verbal memory, and also that you need to try in every possible way to develop it.
-However, what does this term mean?
+Very often you can hear that a person has verbal memory, and also that one should try in every possible way to develop it.
+However, what does this mean? this term?
 What is meant by verbal memory?
 This is exactly what this article will help you figure out.
-You will learn what verbal memory is, how it differs from non-verbal memory, how to check its condition, and how to develop it at any age.
+You will learn what verbal memory is, how it differs from nonverbal memory, how to check its condition, and how to develop it at any age.

 What it is?

-Verbal memory is a memory that is responsible for a person's ability to remember various information provided in verbal form.
-This means memorizing texts, news, poems, reports that you are going to present, and so on.
+Verbal memory is the memory that is responsible for a person's ability to remember various information provided in verbal form.
+This means memorizing texts, news, poems, reports you are going to present, and so on.

-As a rule, the use of exclusively verbal memory is fraught with problems, since it is extremely difficult to remember pure text.
-However, this type of memory will be very useful to you in life, regardless of which career path you choose.
+As a rule, using exclusively verbal memory is fraught with problems, since remembering pure text can be extremely difficult.
+However, this type of memory will be very useful to you in life, regardless of what career path you choose.
 Accordingly, you need to develop it.
-Verbal memory is what allows you to absorb the most complex information, that is, a dry text.
+Verbal memory is what allows you to assimilate the most complex information, that is, dry text.

 However, before we talk about how exactly this can be improved, it is necessary to fully understand what it is.
-And the easiest way to do this is with the help of comparison - so you can understand how verbal memory differs from non-verbal.
+And the easiest way to do this is through comparison - this way you can understand how verbal memory differs from nonverbal memory.

-As mentioned earlier, in the first case, you memorize information that comes to you from outside in the form of text, words, speech.
-Accordingly, non-verbal memory is the exact opposite.
-And the information that you receive and remember in this way is neither text, nor speech, nor anything else like that.
+As mentioned earlier, in the first case, you remember information that comes to you from the outside in the form of text, words, speech.
+Accordingly, nonverbal memory is the exact opposite.
+And the information you receive and remember in this way is not text, speech, or anything else like that.
 Most often these are images, faces, images, aromas, sounds, etc.

 Thus, verbal memory is responsible for verbal data, while non-verbal memory is responsible for figurative data.
-And at the same time, studies show that one type of memory in all people is better developed than the other.
-Due to what is this happening?
+And at the same time, research shows that one type of memory is better developed in all people than the other.
+Why does this happen?

 Hemispheres of the brain

-The left hemisphere of the brain is exactly the center that is responsible for remembering verbal information, while the right hemisphere is already responsible for images, sounds and other non-verbal forms of information.
-Accordingly, now you know that if you want to develop the verbal properties of memory, then you should concentrate on the activity of the left hemisphere of the brain.
+The left hemisphere of the brain is precisely the center that is responsible for memorizing verbal information, while the right hemisphere is responsible for images, sounds and other non-verbal forms of information.
+Accordingly, now you know that if you want to develop verbal memory properties, then you should concentrate on the activity of the left hemisphere of the brain.

-Separately, it is worth talking about left-handers.
-Many believe that absolutely all left-handed people have completely opposite functions of the hemispheres of the brain compared to people who write and perform basic actions with their right hand.
+Separately, it is worth talking about left-handed people.
+Many people believe that absolutely all left-handers have completely opposite functions of the brain hemispheres compared to people who write and perform basic actions right hand.
 However, this is a common misconception - in fact, most people who write with their left hand have exactly the same brain functions as right-handers.
-Only in thirty percent of them there is a change in the functionality of the cerebral hemispheres to the opposite.
+Only thirty percent of them experience a change in the functionality of the brain hemispheres to the opposite.

 Verbal intelligence

-If you want to know how verbal memory develops, then you first need to understand one more concept, such as verbal intelligence.
-What is it, and what does it have to do with memory?
+If you want to learn about how verbal memory develops, then you first need to understand one more concept, such as verbal intelligence.
+What is it and what does it have to do with memory?

 The fact is that the connection between the two concepts is direct - verbal intelligence is responsible for a person’s ability to analyze textual information and generate it independently.
 Thus, the higher it is, the better you can understand the text, the wider your vocabulary.

-You can easily understand that this improves your verbal memory as well, as you are able to remember more different information, being aware of it, and not just memorize it.
-It will be much more efficient to use memory by filling it with what you understand than just a collection of letters and words that you can only mindlessly repeat.
+You can easily understand that this also improves your verbal memory, since you are able to remember more different information, being aware of it, and not just memorizing it by heart.
+It will be much more effective to use your memory by filling it with what you understand, rather than just a set of letters and words that you can only mindlessly reproduce.

-Verbal memory is formed in children, that is, already at the youngest age.
-So parents should think about how to stimulate its development and increase the verbal intelligence of children from a very early age.
+Verbal memory is formed in children, that is, already in younger age.
+So parents should think about stimulating its development and increasing the verbal intelligence of children from a very early age.

-There is one more concept that is worth mentioning before going directly to improving verbal memory.
+There is one more concept that is worth mentioning before jumping directly into improving verbal memory.
 This is semantic memory.
-This concept can be found less often in everyday life, but much more often it is used in psychology.
+This concept is less common in everyday life, but it is used much more often in psychology.
 What it is?

 Strictly speaking, this is a kind of system in which a person stores his generalized idea of the world around him in verbal form.
-Thus, this is a subspecies of verbal memory, since semantic memory does not imply the storage of any emotions or experiences associated with information about the world around.
-And these emotions can be stored exclusively in a verbal format.
+Thus, this is a subtype of verbal memory, since semantic memory does not imply the storage of any emotions or experiences associated with information about the surrounding world.
+And these emotions can be stored exclusively in verbal format.

 Testing

 So, it's time to move on to practice.
-What needs to be done to determine how well your verbal memory is developed?
-The test is mostly done only on young children under the age of ten, as it can be a little difficult to determine the level of verbal intelligence or verbal memory in adults.
+What do you need to do to determine how well your verbal memory is?
+The test is mainly carried out only on young children under the age of ten, since in adults the level of verbal intelligence or verbal memory can be a little difficult to determine.

-The reason for this lies in the fact that it is at the very youngest age that a constant increase in certain knowledge takes place, so it is easy to determine at what stage of verbal development the child is.
+The reason here lies in the fact that it is at a very young age that there is a constant increase in certain knowledge, so you can easily determine at what stage of verbal development the child is.
 Adults do not differ too much from each other in this indicator.

 Verbal memory in children is tested using game methods.
-For example, the child is offered to choose an extra object or image from a row, or to finish a sentence that has been started.
-These small tests will help determine the level of development of the baby.
+For example, the child is asked to choose an extra object or image from a row or to finish the sentence he started.
+These small tests will help determine the baby's level of development.

 However, verbal is also tested in adults.
 How does this happen?
-The most common variant is that the psychologist reads to the patient a list of fifteen words that are absolutely unrelated to each other, and the latter must reproduce them.
+The most common option is that the psychologist reads to the patient a list of fifteen words that are absolutely unrelated to each other, and the latter must reproduce them.
 Typically, the average person is able to remember seven out of fifteen words after one reading.
 When the list is read to him four times in a row, he can already reproduce from twelve to fifteen words.
-Fifteen minutes later, that number drops back to ten words.
+And after fifteen minutes this number drops again to ten words.

-So, if you show similar results, then your verbal memory is normal, if the results are worse, then you should work on it.
+This means that if you show similar results, then your verbal memory is normal, but if the results are worse, then you should work on it.
 However, even if the results are normal, you can always strive for something more.
 How exactly?
-This will be discussed now.
+This is what we will talk about now.

 Development in children

-As mentioned earlier, verbal memory in children is best developed.
-The fact is that memorizing words, sentences and entire texts is a rather boring and uninteresting activity, so a small child is unlikely to show serious interest in this.
-And as you know, a small child must be interested in order to achieve something from him.
-Therefore, try to come up with various games that will include memorizing words and sentences.
-Instead of texts, let your child learn poems, as they are much easier, and the rhythm of their pronunciation always pleases children.
-Later, you can move on to more serious options, but always remember that children should be interested, otherwise the results will be miserable.
+As mentioned earlier, it is best to develop verbal memory in children.
+The fact is that memorizing words, sentences and entire texts is a rather boring and uninteresting activity, therefore Small child is unlikely to show serious interest in this.
+And as you know, small child You definitely need to interest him in order to achieve something from him.
+So try to come up with ideas various games which will involve memorizing words and sentences.
+Instead of texts, let your child learn poems, as they come much easier, and the rhythm of their pronunciation always pleases children.
+Later, you can move on to more serious options, but always remember that children should be interested, otherwise the results will be scanty.

 Trainings

-If we are talking about adults, then such simple techniques will not have the most impressive effectiveness.
+If we are talking about adults, then such simple techniques will have far from the most impressive effectiveness.
 Therefore, you need to pay attention to the trainings that psychologists can recommend.

-One of the most popular is the repetition of TV news.
-Its essence lies in the fact that when watching the news, you need to repeat what the presenter said, as accurately as possible.
-In this way, you can develop your verbal memory much more effectively than when you just read and memorize any text.
+One of the most popular is repeating TV news.
+Its essence is that when watching the news, you need to repeat what the presenter said as accurately as possible.
+This way you can develop your verbal memory much more effectively than when you simply read and memorize any text.

 Naturally, when a person ages, his memory deteriorates significantly.
-However, it is worth noting that when trying to reproduce a story just read, seventy-year-old people show no worse result than twenty-year-olds.
-But if you ask them to try to reproduce the same story as accurately as possible half an hour after reading, young people do a much better job.
+However, it is worth noting that when trying to reproduce the story they have just read, seventy-year-old people do not show worst result than twenty-year-olds.
+But if you ask them to try to reproduce the same story as accurately as possible half an hour after reading it, young people cope with the task much better.

 Vv

-Vagobondage (synonym: dromomania) is an illogical irresistible desire of a person who is in a prosperous social environment to vagrancy.
-It is manifested by the desire to wander, change places of stay, live outside the home, communicate with a specific contingent.
+Vagobondage (synonym: dromomania) is an illogical, irresistible desire of a person who is in a prosperous state. social environment, to vagrancy.
+It manifests itself as a desire to wander, change places of residence, live outside the home, and communicate with a specific contingent.

 Inspiration

-Inspiration is a special emotional state of a person, which is characterized by a combination of factors: a huge rise in vitality, strong psycho-emotional stress, creative excitement, high labor productivity, amazing performance.
+Inspiration is special emotional condition personality, which is characterized by a combination of factors: a huge rise vitality, strong psycho-emotional stress, creative passion, high productivity, amazing results.

-The autonomic nervous system (synonym: autonomic, visceral) is a conditionally separate independent structure of the human nervous system, divided into two sections: sympathetic and parasympathetic.
-The work of the autonomic nervous system is controlled by a special segment located in the hypothalamic part of the brain, but is not subject to control by the human consciousness.
-Regulates the functioning of internal organs, glands of internal and external secretion, controls the involuntary functions of the body.
-Supports homeostasis, maintains blood pressure, body temperature, activity of blood and lymphatic vessels at a given level.
+The autonomic nervous system (synonym: autonomic, visceral) is a conditionally separate independent structure nervous system human, divided into two sections: sympathetic and parasympathetic.
+The work of the autonomic nervous system is controlled by a special segment located in the hypothalamic region of the brain, but is not subject to control by the human consciousness.
+Regulates functioning internal organs, endocrine and exocrine glands, controls involuntary functions of the body.
+Maintains homeostasis, ensures preservation at a given level blood pressure, body temperature, activity of blood and lymphatic vessels.

 Leading activity

-Leading activity is a theoretically created construction to designate the activity of an individual, which contributes to the emergence, formation and development of the dominant elements for the psychological development of the individual.
-It is a kind of criterion for the stage of his mental development and the foundation for the transition to new forms of activity and knowledge of the world.
+Leading activity is a theoretically created construct to designate the activity of an individual, which contributes to the emergence, formation and development of the dominant elements for psychological development personality.
+Is a kind of criterion for the level of its mental development and the foundation for the transition to new forms of activity and knowledge of the world.

 Faith

-Faith is the unconditional recognition and sincere acceptance of any fact, circumstance, model.
-An irrational belief true for a person, absolute certainty in something.
-Faith arises without prior verification of the logicality and adequacy of the phenomenon due to the presence of a subjectively truthful and true conclusion in the individual; it does not require substantiated arguments and objective evidence.
+Faith is unconditional recognition and sincere acceptance of any fact, circumstance, model.
+An irrational belief that is true for a person, absolute confidence in something.
+Faith arises without preliminary verification of the logic and adequacy of the phenomenon due to the individual having a subjectively truthful and true conclusion; it does not require the presentation of well-founded arguments and objective evidence.

 Verbal aggression

-Verbal aggression is a type of human aggressive reactions that causes real harm to the victim by expressing the negative feelings of the aggressor due to tonal changes in vocals: screaming, screeching and certain content of speech: curses, insults, threats.
+Verbal aggression is a type of aggressive human reaction that causes real harm to the victim by expressing the negative feelings of the aggressor through tonal changes in vocals: screaming, screeching and certain content of speech: curses, insults, threats.

-Verbal memory is a conditional subsection of memory that determines the ability of an individual to consolidate, store and reproduce elements of text (speech) information.
+Verbal memory is a conditional subsection of memory that determines an individual’s ability to consolidate, retain and reproduce elements of text (speech) information.

 Verbal thinking (verbal) is a purposeful mental activity based on the presence of knowledge in verbal form about the world around us in the form of definitions, judgments, conclusions, the result of which can be expressed using words.